Can I Sue for Wrongful Termination in Maine?

 You will find it very helpful to hire an employment lawyer if you have been wrongfully terminated at work.
 The lawyer can help you at any stage of your complaint, but if you do decide to sue your employer you are strongly advised to use an employment lawyer.

 Suing an employer for wrongful termination is not an easy or straightforward process.
 You can contact an employment lawyer if you are considering suing your employer or need legal help filing an initial complaint with a relevant state or federal agency.
 The lawyer will understand the process you need to go through intimately and will be able to assess whether you have good grounds for a wrongful termination case against your employer.
-The lawyer may be able to advise you about time constraints and evidence you need to support your case.
+The lawyer may be able to advise you about time constraints and the evidence you need to support your case.

 Additional Resources